 I'm glad you asked!

-While researching great craft packaging, I have found a lovely book called Packaging Your Crafts by Viola E. Sutanto.
-It is full of very attractive handmade packaging ideas that can raise the perceived value of your products.
+While researching great craft packaging, I found a lovely book called Packaging Your Crafts by Viola E. Sutanto.
+It's full of very attractive handmade product packaging ideas that are a good fit for crafts and can raise the perceived value of your items without adding too much time or cost to the production of your products.

-In my opinion, the ideas in the book are completely achievable by the average crafty person.
-That is, although they may require you to learn a few basic new skills, for the most part, they don't require advanced skill with techniques you might not be familiar with.
-Also, most of the ideas can be achieved with reasonably priced materials.
+The ideas in the book are completely achievable by the average craft business owner.
+That is, although they may require you to learn a few basic new skills, for the most part, the techniques are simple enough to learn quickly.
+Also, most of the ideas can be achieved with simple tools and reasonably priced materials.

 The book has plenty of gorgeous examples, and it is divided into three useful sections:

-Here are a couple of ideas I love from the book - one that's quick and easy, and one that's a bit more complex.
+Here are a couple of packaging ideas for handmade items that I love from the book - one that's quick and easy, and one that's a bit more complex.